riot/riot/doc/guide/index.md

 riot.mount('todo, forum, comments')
 ```

-Document can contain multiple instances of the same tag.
+A document can contain multiple instances of the same tag.

 ### Options